PoorLazyCoder/Wordle-Cheat-App/README.md

 ##

-Yellow letters are AU, Green letters are AUE, Grey letter are VMG, Then you filter out 6 words only
+Yellow letters are AU, Green letters are AUE, Grey letter are VMGS, Then you filter out 6 words only

 ![C1](https://user-images.githubusercontent.com/98500513/151674574-f4c2800a-8087-434f-b0ca-072ba7812840.png)